kokawaguchi/adr/permissions.md

 ## Context

 The app requires tracking of the user's location to provide a variety of key functions, such as restaurant recommendations, estimated delivery times, and more.
-This requires permission from the user to allow location-based services.
+These features require access to the user's location-based services.

+Many users are reluctant to share this information, therefore it is important to set the precedent that the app understands and respects the user's privacy.

 ## Decision